 The Black Pyramid of Dashur was the first pyramid built by Amenemhat III (of the Middle Kingdom of Ancient Egypt) during the early part of his reign.
 Unfortunately, the pharaoh failed to heed the warnings of history, and so this pyramid is now in a rather poor state.
-It is known as the Black Pyramid due to the colour of the mudbrick core revealed by the missing casing blocks but was known to the Ancient Egyptians as “Amenemhat is Mighty” – a name which must have seemed increasingly ironic as the structure began to crumble shortly after construction.
+It is known as the Black Pyramid due to the colour of the mudbrick core revealed by the missing casing blocks but was known to the Ancient Egyptians as “Amenemhat is mighty and perfect” – a name which must have seemed increasingly ironic as the structure began to crumble shortly after construction.

 Amenemhat III made a series of errors in this construction:

 - The foundations of the pyramid were constructed on unstable ground.

 - He built close to edge of the Nile a mere thirty-three feet above sea-level resulting in the substructure being flooded shortly after the pyramid was completed.